Where to find fabrics and haberdashery in London?

 Organic Textile Company offers a range for someone who wants organic or more responsibly made materials.
 Finding and ordering swatches is very easy.
 As should be expected, some fabrics only come in black and white but I keep seeing new additions to the shop that come in wider colour variations.

 Fabworks online store.
-Once I ordered a few metres of fabric from this website without seeing a sample first and that was a mistake.
 I wanted to include Fabworks in my list because I keep eyeing their Heart of Huddersfield wool collection.
+Also, they have a range of jacquard linings for those who are looking for fun and exciting lining fabrics.

 Jaycotts is my absolute favourite sewing supply and haberdashery store online.
 Great customer service and very quick delivery.
 I have bought everything from a cone of thread to a Janome sewing machine.
 Great retailer to get basics such as zippers, threads, and sewing machine needles.
 This is the store that I can highly recommend, as I trust them and have been ordering since I started my sewing business.